Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Individual Dataset Descriptions

 Here, we provide brief descriptions of the methods that individual groups used to construct their contributions to the non-parallel split of Global PIQA (\S\ref{sec:non-parallel}).
 Longer dataset description papers that authors consented to release are at \url{https://github.com/mrlbenchmarks/global-piqa}.
-Authors were recruited and organized as described in \S\ref{sec:organizing}, and all contributors were offered authorship.
+Authors were recruited and organized as described in \S\ref{app:organizing}, and all contributors were offered authorship.
 The vast majority have chosen to be authors on this paper.
 This project would not be possible without the efforts of all authors.

 We note that we intentionally do not list authors with their groups and languages.
-This is to preserve privacy, as some authors would prefer not to be contacted by a large number of unaffiliated projects that require expertise in their language.
+This is to preserve privacy, as some authors would prefer not to be contacted by unaffiliated projects that require expertise in their language.
+Skipped group numbers indicate groups whose datasets were not accepted to Global PIQA, often because they did not complete their datasets or did not respond to feedback to correct their datasets (\S\ref{app:organizing}).

 \hangindent=0.5cm \hangafter=1 \textbf{Group 0000: Hindi} (\texttt{hin\_deva}: 94 examples)

 \hangindent=0cm Manually written in English by a native Hindi speaker, machine-translated into Hindi using Google Translate, then checked, corrected, and refined by the dataset author.
 Approximately 25\% of examples are designed to be culturally-grounded, with references to specific Indian culinary items, musical instruments, common fauna, and social traditions, such as customs within a wedding ceremony. \hangindent=0.5cm \hangafter=1 \textbf{Group 0001: Telugu} (\texttt{tel\_telu}: 131 examples)